The definition of marketing (or in this context marketing yourself) is the action or business of promoting and selling products or service.

 How do you apply the principles of marketing to building your brand?

 Telling YOUR story in a compelling manner that will make recruiters and hiring managers want to call and find out more – to hear more of your story (achievements and accomplishments) and what insights you bring to the table (after all; your the authority, and that is why you MUST market yourself to bring that to the forefront).

-In today’s extremely competitive job environment it is increasingly important for each person to create a career brand so that prospective employers can easily understand who you are, what professional skills you offer, and based on your accomplishments, if you are the best candidate for the position.
+In today’s extremely competitive job environment, (which is now even more complicated today by the economic downturn due to the COVID-19 issue).
+Therefore it is increasingly important for each person to create a brand so that prospective employers can easily understand who you are, what professional skills you offer and why you are the best candidate for the position.

-When applying for a position it is most beneficial to properly “market yourself” so that an employer can easily evaluate your candidacy based on how you specifically are qualified and how you are better equipped than the competition.
+When applying for a position “market yourself” so that an employer can easily evaluate your candidacy based on how you specifically are qualified and how you are better equipped than the competition.